 Day 2 After an early-morning arrival in Johannesburg (watch out for Long-tailed Widowbird from the aircraft!) we will catch an hour-long flight to the coastal city of Durban.
 After lunch, leaving behind the hot, tropical climate of the coast, we will head inland to the endemic-rich Drakensberg Mountains in the Underberg region.
 There will be a couple of roadside stops for us to enjoy our first birds, which may include Cape Weaver, but we will press on in order to arrive at our accommodation by early-evening.
 This will give us a chance to relax and unwind after a long day and before the birding starts in earnest the following morning.
 Two nights in Underberg.

 Day 3 The dramatic Sani Pass will be the focus of our entire day's birding, and promises a great variety of southern African endemics.
-Do not forget your passports today, as we will also be visiting the Mountain Kingdom of Lesotho!
-At the foothills of the Drakensbergs we will pause in some well- vegetated valleys to search for the smart Bush Blackcap, Drakensberg Prinia, Greater Double-collared Sunbird, Cape Weaver and Bokmakierie.
-The lower sections of the pass itself may produce our first Jackal Buzzard plus Buff-streaked Chat, Horus Swift, Cape Rock-thrush, the popular Rufous-necked Wryneck (if we are lucky), Ground Woodpecker, the unusual Gurney's Sugarbird and perhaps the skulking Barratt's Warbler.
+Do not forget your passports today, as we will also be visiting the mountain Kingdom of Lesotho!
+At the foothills of the Drakensbergs we will pause in some well-vegetated valleys to search for the smart Bush Blackcap, Drakensberg Prinia, Greater Double-collared Sunbird, Cape Weaver and Bokmakierie.
+The lower sections of the pass itself may produce our first Jackal Buzzard plus Buff-streaked Bushchat, Horus Swift, Cape Rock-thrush, the popular Rufous-necked Wryneck (if we are lucky), Ground Woodpecker, the unusual Gurney's Sugarbird and perhaps the skulking Barratt's Warbler.
 Higher up the pass there are breathtaking views from the snaking switchbacks.
 These steep, rocky sections are home to Yellow-tufted Pipit, the very local Drakensberg Siskin, Lammergeier, Cape Bunting and, todays most special bird (hopefully!), the striking Drakensberg Rockjumper.
-Once through the Lesotho border we will continue for some distance across the plateau to search for Mountain Pipit, Sentinel Rock-thrush, Bald Ibis, Cape Griffon, Sickle-winged Chat and, in the more shrubby areas, the dainty Fairy Flycatcher and Layard's Warbler.
+Once through the Lesotho border we will continue for some distance across the plateau to search for Mountain Pipit, Sentinel Rock-thrush, Southern Bald Ibis, Cape Griffon, Sicklewing Chat and, in the more-shrubby areas, the dainty Fairy Flycatcher and Layard's Warbler.
 After lunch, perhaps shared with Sloggett's Ice Rat, we will retrace our steps down to Underberg, pausing near town for some grassland birding if time permits.